Summer: March 1

-- WSU’s renowned agriculture faculty members have a wealth of professional experience and technical knowledge ready to pass on to you.
+- Renowned faculty members from WSU’s College of Agricultural, Human, and Natural Resource Sciences have a wealth of professional experience and technical knowledge ready to pass on to you.
 They are passionate about engaging with online students and providing them with an educational experience tailored for the fully-online format.

 If you have questions about the degree, please contact Lisa Lujan at email@example.com or 509-335-9542.

 All courses are available online

 The degree requires 30 credits minimum (26 graded credits, and 4 research credits)

 - AGRI 587, Research and Extension in Agriculture (3 credits)

 - STAT 412, Statistical Methods in Research I (3 credits)

 An additional 20 graded credits minimum are required on the program of study.
 Six of these additional credits may be at the 300-400 level but the balance of these credits needs to be at the 500-level.
 Please visit Courses Available by Semester to view a list of program approved courses to determine (with your advisor) the remaining courses you wish to take in order to fulfill your program of study requirements.